cbcrg/tcoffee/docs/tcoffee_manual.rst

   Command 3:
   $$: t_coffee proteases_large.fasta -mode fmcoffee

-.. tip:: Once you have your large MSA, you can always shrink/trim them using reformatting options (see previous section) for instance by extraction the most informative sequences or by defining %identity cut-off.
+.. tip:: Once you have your large MSA, you can always shrink/trim it using reformatting options (see previous section) for instance by extracting the most informative sequences or by defining a % identity cut-off.

 .. note:: In the last 10 years, a special effort have been made to improve large scale alignment leading to the development of few new methods among which Clustal Omega, PASTA, UPP and we hope soon a MEGA-Coffee aligner.
 These methods are not incorporated in T-Coffee so if your datasets are really large (>5000 sequences) don't hesitate to use these methods instead.